Generic Name: Labetalol hydrochloride

 Slow Continuous Infusion

-Labetalol hydrochloride injection is prepared for continuous IV infusion by diluting the vial contents with commonly used IV fluids (see below).
+Labetalol hydrochloride injection is prepared for continuous intravenous infusion by diluting the vial contents with commonly used intravenous fluids (see below).
 Examples of two methods of preparing the infusion solution are:

-Add 40 mL of Labetalol hydrochloride injection to 160 mL of a commonly used IV fluid such that the resultant 200 mL of solution contains 200 mg of Labetalol HCl, 1 mg/mL.
+- Add 40 mL of Labetalol hydrochloride injection to 160 mL of a commonly used intravenous fluid such that the resultant 200 mL of solution contains 200 mg of Labetalol HCl, 1 mg/mL.
 The diluted solution should be administered at a rate of 2 mL/min to deliver 2 mg/min.

 The rate of infusion of the diluted solution may be adjusted according to the blood pressure response, at the discretion of the physician.
 To facilitate a desired rate of infusion, the diluted solution can be infused using a controlled administration mechanism, e.g., graduated burette or mechanically driven infusion pump.